rosilioroman/PythonCrashCourse/README.md

 # PythonCrashCourse
-Repo with notes on the book "Python Crash Course" by Eric Matthes
+Notes for "Python Crash Course" by Eric Matthes
 # Get the book!
 [Check out the book here.](https://nostarch.com/python-crash-course-3rd-edition)
 # Some Notes